slowernews/wisdom-tldr/chapters/chapter_3_action.md

 *'However beautiful the strategy, you should occasionally look at the results.' -- Winston Churchill*

-*'Life is more like tetris than chess.'*
+*'Life is more like tetris than chess.' -- Tor Blair*

 Plans are not static.
 You need to switch strategies a few times to get where you want to go.